-- 4.1 This policy applies to all children receiving education at Sidcot School, EYFS, the Junior School and Senior school (including sixth form and boarding). - 4.2 Most students will, at some time, have a medical condition that may affect their participation in school activities.
-For many, this will be short term; perhaps finishing a course of medication. - 4.3 Other students will have medical conditions or disabilities which, if not properly managed, could limit their access to education.
+- 4.1 This policy applies to all children receiving education at Sidcot School, EYFS, the Junior School and Senior school (including sixth form and boarding). - 4.2 Other students will have medical conditions or disabilities which, if not properly managed, could limit their access to education.
 Such students are regarded as having medical needs.
-Most children with medical needs are able to attend school regularly and, with some support from the School, can take part in the full range of school activities. - 4.4 Support for students may be wide ranging, including: administering medication, making reasonable adjustments and considering social and emotional implications of the condition on the student's wellbeing.
+Most children with medical needs are able to attend school regularly and, with some support from the School, can take part in the full range of school activities.

+- 4.3 Support for students may be wide ranging, including: administering medication, making reasonable adjustments and considering social and emotional implications of the condition on the student's wellbeing.
 Some children with medical conditions may be considered disabled under the definition set out in the Equality Act 2010.
 Where this is the case, the governing body complies with duties under that Act.
 Some children may also present with special educational needs (SEN).
 In this instance the school complies with the requirements as outlined in the SEND Code of Practice 2014.
-Please refer to policies 6.4.

-- 4.5 The Term Medical conditions includes all chronic health conditions including, but not limited to Diabetes, Epilepsy, and Cystic Fibrosis (for Asthma see Asthma Policy 4.3, for Anaphylaxis see medical policy 4.1) - 4.6 Disabilities includes all disabilities from birth or occurring from illness or accident. - 4.7 This policy applies wherever staff or volunteers are working with students, even where this is away from the school, for example on an educational visit.
+Please refer to policies 6.4. - 4.4 The Term Medical conditions includes all chronic health conditions including, but not limited to Diabetes, Epilepsy, and Cystic Fibrosis (for Asthma see Asthma Policy 4.3, for Anaphylaxis see medical policy 4.1) - 4.5 Disabilities includes all disabilities from birth or occurring from illness or accident. - 4.6 This policy applies wherever staff or volunteers are working with students, even where this is away from the school, for example on an educational visit.